Everyone knows that a good night's sleep prepares you for the day.

 Your body uses tryptophan to make several important molecules, including serotonin and melatonin.

-Serotonin affects your mood, cognition and behavior, while melatonin affects your sleep-wake cycle
+Serotonin influences your mood, your cognition and your behavior , while melatonin influences your sleep-wake cycle.

-Therefore, low levels of tryptophan can lower serotonin and melatonin levels, which is detrimental.
+Therefore, low tryptophan levels can lower serotonin and melatonin levels, which has detrimental effects.

 Although tryptophan is found in protein foods, it is often taken as a supplement.
-At moderate doses, it's probably safe.
+It is probably safe in moderate doses.
 However, side effects may occasionally occur.

-These side effects can become more serious if you are also taking medicines that affect your serotonin levels, such as antidepressants.
+These side effects may become more serious if you are also taking medicines that affect your serotonin levels, such as antidepressants.

 Some of the molecules that tryptophan produces in the body, including melatonin, are also sold as supplements.

 Overall, tryptophan is a crucial amino acid for your health and well-being.
-Certain individuals may benefit from an increased intake of this amino acid or the molecules it produces.
+Certain people may benefit from increased intake of this amino acid or the molecules it produces.

-✅ L-tryptophan is a natural mood enhancer and contributes to relaxation and calming down!
+✅ L-Tryptophan is a natural mood enhancer and contributes to relaxation and calming!